25 Apr 2025

 The apprenticeship lasts three and a half years and is a recognised training occupation for electronics technicians in the industrial sector.
 Training in the skilled trades is also possible.

 • This begins with the 3D printing.
-This allows electronic components to be printed or imprinted.
+This makes it possible to print or imprint electronic components.
 This allows complex systems to be equipped or supplemented with new parts in a relatively short time.

-• One particularly interesting new area is the Augmented Reality Operation.
+• One particularly interesting new area is the augmented reality operation.
 This makes it possible to use virtually superimposed information.
 This allows test equipment, safety systems and production machines to be diagnosed and maintained

-• The networked production systems a task for the electrician.
+• The networked production systems are also a task for the electrician.
 These are production systems that operate in a network.
 Here, complete systems or their individual components must be installed, commissioned and kept in working order.

 This has significantly expanded the field of work of an electronics technician for industrial engineering and offers many interesting new challenges.
 This is particularly interesting for the next generation, as it not only involves using a lot of technology, but also protecting the environment and keeping pace with the next industrial revolution.

-The electronics technician for automation technology
+What does an electronics technician for automation technology do?

 • This is complemented by the fact that electricians can monitor and maintain and, if necessary, rectify faults.
 They use special test software and diagnostic systems to help them find and analyse the faults.